 - Brand Monitoring:

-- searching for and analysing social mentions that contain brand’s name.
+- Searching for and analysing social mentions that contain a brand’s name.

 - Communication Channels:

-- on the internet, the term refers to brand’s official website, blog, and profiles on multiple social media that the company uses to reach out to current and potential customers.
+- In the context of social media, the term refers to a brand’s official website, blog, and social media profiles that the company uses to reach out to current and potential customers.

-- encouraging the audience to participate in social communication with the brand and the outcome of these activities.
+- Encouraging the audience to participate in social communication with a brand and the outcome of these activities.

-- the scope of online activities.
-Each piece of online content (such as posts, comments, mentions) can be seen, liked, or shared by a certain part of internauts; the wider the reach, the more brand awareness, hence – sales.
-To achieve high scores in this factor, your brand’s statements and other online activities need to be comprehensive and attractive, tailored to your audience.
+- The scope of online activities.
+Each piece of online content (such as posts, comments, mentions) can be seen, liked, or shared by a certain part of users; the wider the reach, the more brand awareness, which translates to more sales.
+To achieve high reach, your brand’s statements and other online activities need to be comprehensive and attractive, tailored to your audience’s preferences.

-- the undertone of online mentions estimated by the algorithms based on natural language processing.
-When analysing how your brand (or any other subject) is perceived online, you rely on automated summarisation of gathered data to get the overview and insights on the spot.
+- The emotional undertone of online mentions, usually estimated by algorithms based on natural language processing.
+When analysing how your brand (or any other subject) is perceived online, you rely on automated summarisation of gathered data to get an overview and various insights in real time.

 - Social Media Analytics:

-- the process of gathering, measuring, and interpretation of social media data (such as the number of followers, likes, shares, most popular dates and hours of contents publication, and many more specific information from a social network).
+- The process of gathering, measuring, and interpretation of social media data (such as the number of followers, likes, shares, most popular dates, best hours for content publication, and others).

 - Social Media Mining:

-- the automated process of searching for patterns in social media data, characteristic to innovative computer science methodology, usually based on big data and text analysis.
+- The automated process of searching for patterns in social media data, usually based on big data and text analysis.

 - Social Listening (or else: Social Media Monitoring*):

-- the process of tracking online conversations to learn what people are saying about a specific brand, industry, person, etc. and use the insights as a business leverage.
+- The process of tracking online conversations to learn what people are saying about a specific brand, industry, person, etc. and using the insights as business leverage.

-*In some approaches social listening is considered more capacious concept than social media monitoring, but we use these two as synonyms with the advantage of the first one as it seems more human.
+*In some approaches, social listening is considered a more complex concept than social media monitoring, but we use the two terms interchangeably.

 - Social Mention:

-- an online statement which contains searched keyword or key phrase (e.g. brand name, celebrity name, terminology, or any other industry-specific phenomenon).
+- An online statement which contains a defined keyword or key phrase (e.g. brand or product name, online phenomenon, trending topic etc).